abahor/scripts/README.md

  a file for installing the requirments of a project in case you don't have pycharm to install it for you

  ### multiplatform
- an encryption script that supposedly to work on any plaform it need some testing and fixaiton in the ending part of it
+ an encryption script that was supposed to work on any plaform it need some testing and fixaiton in the ending part of it

+ ## whatsapp messages sender
+ spam your friend's inbox (just a cool script using pyautogui)

 finally you can fork it and share your own cool scripts, lets make it big.